shikanime/shikanime/articles/kubecon2023.md

 This Kubernetes SIG project specify a way to manage ingress and egress traffic in a Kubernetes cluster.
 For many years we had few options, either use the built-in ingress, use a third party such as Traefik or Nginx or use a service mesh such as Istio.
-Compared to the other solution, Gateway API play nicely with the cloud provider by mapping the specification to the host services such as [AWS VPC Lattice](https://aws.amazon.com/vpc/lattice/) while also solving the double hop network problem.
+Compared to other solutions, Gateway API play nicely with the cloud provider by mapping the specification to the host services such as [AWS VPC Lattice](https://aws.amazon.com/vpc/lattice/) while also solving the double hop network problem.